radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 ## Cloud Installation

-If you plan to install RadiantOne in your cloud data center, on either Amazon Web Services or Azure, please see the RadiantOne AWS Cloud Installation Guide or the RadiantOne Azure Cloud Installation Guide instead of this guide.
+If you plan to install RadiantOne in your cloud data center, on either Amazon Web Services or Azure, please see the [RadiantOne AWS Cloud Installation Guide](/documentation/aws-cloud-installation-guide/overview) or the [RadiantOne Azure Cloud Installation Guide](/documentation/azure-cloud-installation-guide/overview).

 ## Minimum System Requirements